reactexcel/fmclarity/ROADMAP.md

 * When a new facility is created it doesn't have default areas or services
 * Team settings: Edit view of every member just shows current member
 * Team settings: When person removed from a team they should be deselected
+* Should be an additional action available after assignee chosen "Assign work?"

 * Remove underscore prefix from fields in models
 * Include date attended, date finalised, date reviewed in issue data